-Welcome to a Brian’s Travel Spot, the occasional series documenting my increasing travel experiences.
+Welcome to another Brian’s Travel Spot, the occasional series documenting my increasing travel experiences.
 This year it’s gone from principally recording the trips themselves (its original purpose), to discussing the various flights I’ve been taking, starting with a pair of flights out to Phoenix and culminating in three trips from Manchester to Chicago, each one flying a different route with a different airline, United, British Airways and American Airlines.
 In between, when returning from Vietnam, I flew long-haul flight in business class for the first time.

 This, my final trip of the year, sees me heading back to Shanghai for work.
 It also involves flying both legs in business class for the first time.
 This is largely down to self-preservation: due to prior commitments, I was busy the preceding weekend, so I had to forgo my normal practice of flying out midweek the week before my meeting and giving myself three or four days to get over the jetlag.
 Instead I flew out on Sunday night, arrived on Monday afternoon and went into a four day meeting starting at nine o’clock on Tuesday morning.
 Therefore, sleeping on the flight became a necessity, which meant flying business class…